 You can call the National Passport Information Center at 1-877-487-2778 or 1-888-874-7793 (TDD/TTY) to check on your status.
 The center is open Monday through Friday from 8 a.m. to 10 p.m., Eastern Time, excluding federal holidays.
 You can use the automated system to check your passport information 24 hours a day.

 What to Do If You Have Not Received Your Passport

 If your passport has been issued, but you have not received it after at least 10 business days, you should call the National Passport Information Center and fill out a DS-86 form.
 You must report the fact that you have not received the passport within 90 days from the date it was issued, or you will have to reapply and pay the processing fees again.

 What to Do If You Just Can’t Wait

-Processing times are typically six to eight weeks for a passport.
-But if you just can't wait, you can pay an extra $60 to expedite the application and have it processed in two to three weeks.
+Passport processing times can be over ten weeks, but if you just can't wait, you can pay an extra fee to expedite the application and have it processed in five to seven weeks.

 If you have an emergency, like a serious illness, injury, or death in your immediate family for which you need to travel outside the U.S. within three days, you can make an appointment for the emergency passport service by calling 1-877-487-2778 or 1-888-874-7793 (TTY/TDD) Monday through Friday (except for federal holidays) from 8:00 am to 5:00 pm Eastern Time.
 For help outside those times, call 202-647-4000.